 Exceptions are possible: some objects in a polyglot model can be flagged as polyglot-only so they do not appear in the target models.
-Conversely, you can add objects in the target models that are not reflected in the polyglot model.
-What is important, mostly, is that, if attributes or properties of an object change in the polyglot model, you may update dependent target models to automatically reflect those changes.
+Conversely, you can deactivate entities and attributes in the target model, or you can add objects in the target models that are not reflected in the polyglot model.
+What is important, mostly, is that, if attributes or properties of an object change in the polyglot model, you may update dependent target models to reflect those changes.

 Push and Pull from the target model

 Many customers having accumulated physical data models in Hackolade prior to the introduction of the new functionality will want to convert their target model into a polyglot model.
 This is done by opening the physical target model, selecting the menu Tools > Polyglot > Convert to Polyglot Model...

 You may then choose the location where you want to store the polyglot model.
 You're now ready to maintain and update the polyglot data model.